Pabloym/Visual-Studio-Code/Mandatory task. Module 10/README.md

 import { latLongCommunities } from "./communities";
 import { ola1, ola2, ola3, covidNow, resultado } from "./covid";
 ```
-To scale the radius of the circle we will take the maximun number of cumulative indicidence of all the data.
+To scale the radius of the circle we will take the maximum number of cumulative incidence of all the data.
 ```
 const maxAffected1 = ola1.reduce(
   (max, item) => (item.value > max ? item.value : max),